bjornicus/calipygian-pyweek/pyweek10/README.txt

 Use the arrow keys: up and down adjust amplitude, left and right frequency.
 (if you are running Linux you can use a joystick or gamepad too)

+You ship has a shield system that recharges faster as your ship oscillates faster.

+There are four levels, but if you find one of them too hard you can skip to the next level by hitting Escape during a level, then starting the game again from the title screen.

 LICENSE:

 New BSD Licence: http://www.opensource.org/licenses/bsd-license.php